alekc/terraform-provider-kubectl/docs/resources/kubectl_manifest.md

 ## Waiting for Rollout

-By default, this resource will wait for Deployments and APIServices to complete their rollout before proceeding.
+By default, this resource will wait for `Deployment`, `DaemonSet`, `StatefulSet` & `APIService` to complete their rollout before proceeding.
 You can disable this behavior by setting the `wait_for_rollout` field to `false`.

 ## Import